 Unless you’re a demolition derby driver, no one leaves the house in the morning expecting to be involved in a car accident.
-Automobile accidents are scary, costly and often involve time away from work and family dealing with automobile repairs, liability issues and insurance claims.
-In the worst case scenarios, automobile accidents can lead to serious injuries and disabilities, including traumatic brain injuries, painful long term disabilities and even death.
+Automobile accidents are scary, costly and often involve time away from work and family dealing with automobile repairs, liability issues, and insurance claims.
+In the worst case scenarios, automobile accidents can lead to serious injuries and disabilities, including traumatic brain injuries, painful long-term disabilities, and even death.

 Unfortunately, if you are a driver, it’s extremely likely that you’ll be involved in at least one automobile accident in your lifetime.
 Statistics suggest that the average driver will have three to four accidents during their driving years, and file a claim after a collision once every 18 years.
 Not exactly reassuring!
 No matter how carefully you drive or how safe your vehicle is, you won’t be able to prevent the careless actions of other drivers or predict hazardous road conditions that can cause a car accident.
-Some of the most common causes of car accidents are: distracted driving, driving too fast, drivers who do not follow right-of-way rules, drivers who ignore traffic signals and stop signs or who drive on the wrong side of the road.
+Some of the most common causes of car accidents are distracted driving, driving too fast, drivers who do not follow right-of-way rules, drivers who ignore traffic signals and stop signs or who drive on the wrong side of the road.

-Our Maine car accident attorneys know that car accidents are an unfortunate and dangerous fact of life.
+Our Maine attorneys know that car accidents are an unfortunate and dangerous fact of life.
 We also believe that when it comes to car accidents, to be forewarned is to forearmed.
 You should know exactly how to handle yourself should an accident occur, especially if there is a personal injury involved.
 Here are some tips from our experienced Maine car accident attorneys on what you should and should not do following an automobile accident.

 What To Do After A Car Accident-STOP

 First and foremost, although you may feel rattled, scared or even angry after a car accident, the very first thing you should do after a car accident is STOP.
 Breathe, calm down as best you can and assess your condition.
 Make sure everyone at the scene is safe.
 Call 911 if there are serious injuries or if you or anyone else requires immediate medical attention.
-Move to a safe place while you wait for police to arrive so that you don’t risk further injury from other motorists.
+Move to a safe place while you wait for the police to arrive so that you don’t risk further injury from other motorists.

 Remember, whether your accident was a minor fender bender or a major collision involving serious injuries, you must pull over and exchange information with the parties involved.
 According to Maine law, if you are involved in a car accident that involves a personal injury, or if there was damage to the vehicles or property exceeding $1,000, you must contact police to file a report.
 If there is any doubt about the amount of damage incurred in a car accident, it’s always a good idea to call the police.
 If your accident involved personal injuries, it’s also a good idea to contact a Maine car accident attorney who can help you deal with your insurance company and ensure that you’ll receive fair compensation for your injuries.